sinclairzx81/sidewinder/readme.md

 //
 // Clients connect to Services.
 The clients `call()` function is inferred
 // from the Contract.
 The following connects to the service hosted above
-// anc calls each of its methods.
+// and calls each of its methods.
 //
 // ---------------------------------------------------------------------------